 - The 2013 study: People study.
 Weight loss not measured but FBCX reduces triglycerides.
-2 grams used in study.
+2 grams used.

 - The 2011 study: People study.
 FBCX works (reduced body weight, cholesterol, LDL and insulin).
-2 grams used in study.
+2 grams used.

 - The 2008 study: Mouse study.
 FBCX doesn't work for weight loss.

 - The 2007 study: People study.
 FBCX works at helping people maintain weight.
-1 gram used in study.
+1 gram used.

 - The 2006 study: Rat study.
 FBCX works for weight loss.

 For those who are curious, FBCX is not the same thing as PGX, which is another type of supplement.
 PGX―which also goes by the names glucomannan and konjac root―is a different type of fiber than FBCX.
 The PGX fiber, which also has research studies on its effectiveness, is not said to bind fat but rather expand in the stomach to help people feel full.
 PGX (glucomannan/konjac root) is an ingredient in several weight loss supplements I’ve looked at previously including:

 I’m not aware of any serious side effects from FBCX supplements at this time.
 If you have had any, I hope you will leave a comment to help others.
 Some websites do caution against taking FBCX if your meal does not contain fat, as this might cause gas.
 This makes sense because if there is no fat in the food, there is nothing for the FBCX to bind to.

 Theoretically, FBCX might decrease absorption of fat-soluble vitamins (vitamins A, E, D, K), but how significant this might be, I don’t know.
 For most people, I don't think this is a big deal.
 I'm not aware of any studies looking at fat-soluble vitamin absorption with FBCX.
 If it does happen, separating vitamin use from FBCX by several hours should decrease this from occurring.